lucemans/show/icann75/slides.md

 ---

-# Funding
+# 💰 Funding

 <!--
-Development on ENS, is funded by the ENS DAO, and is annually publically voted on by the DAO.
+Development on ENS, is funded by the ENS DAO, and is done through proposal, and is annually publically voted on by the DAO -->
--->

 ---

-# Goals
+# 🥅 Goals

 <!--
 In contrary to some of the other systems out there, we aim to extend and improve the DNS' functionality with today and tomorrow in mind.